airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg/canvas/html + js

+## V 4.4.10
+- fix on canvas nested compositions if only element animated was a mask

 ## V 4.4.9
 - included preserveAspectRatio for canvas 'xMidYMid' and 'none' supported for now